Kilmainham Gaol Museum

 Visiting Kilmainham Gaol

-Access to the Gaol is by guided tour only, so to avoid disappointment we recommend that you pre-book your ticket.
-If your preferred time or date is not available, check our website from 9.15am on the day you wish to visit for cancelations and any additional tickets that may become available for the day.
-You should allow approximately 90 minutes for your visit.
-Your tour will last for 1 hour, and you will also have access to our museum.
+Access to the Gaol is by guided tour only, and you must pre-book your ticket.
+A select number of tickets are released 28 days in advance and can be booked from midnight (Irish time).
+If your preferred time or date is not available, check our website from 9.15am on the day you wish to visit for additional tickets and cancelations that may become available for the day.

-The Gaol is an historic building, with some accessibility challenges, so wheelchair users or visitors who require special assistance should get in touch on kilmainhamgaol@opw.ie in advance of booking your ticket and we can make appropriate arrangements for your visit.
+The Gaol is a historic building, with some accessibility challenges, so wheelchair users or visitors who require special assistance should get in touch on kilmainhamgaol@opw.ie in advance of booking your ticket and we can make appropriate arrangements for your visit.

 If you would like to book a school visit, all the information you need is on our education page.